 This major prepares you for entering a new world.
-In this major, students will learn how to communicate in a relevant way across cultures and to penetrate the worldviews of the people in those contexts with the Gospel.
-Courses such as Applied Cultural Anthropology, Intercultural Communication, and World Religions coupled with a semester-long cross-cultural internship will shape the student to cross cultures effectively and form meaningful relationships for ministry.
+In this major, students will learn how to communicate across cultures in a relevant way, so that they can penetrate the worldviews of the people in those contexts with the Gospel.
+Courses such as applied cultural anthropology, intercultural communication and world religions coupled with a semester-long, cross-cultural internship will shape the student to cross cultures effectively and form meaningful relationships for ministry.

 Examples of courses in this major:

 Students will examine the principles and processes of communicating effectively with people from a second cultural context, whether in multi-cultural U.S.A. or in other countries.
-The course will investigate functional perception and how cultural worldview, beliefs, and values affect it through the personal perception of each individual.
-Students will explore how the shaping of the message, the style of communication, and the use of communication networks help to penetrate different cultures with the gospel.
+The course will investigate functional perception and how cultural worldview, beliefs and values affect perception through the eyes of each individual.
+Students will explore how the shaping of the message, the style of communication, and the use of communication networks help to penetrate different cultures with the Gospel.
 Dangers of ethnocentrism and its affect on the cross-cultural communication process will be discussed.
 The principles examined are valuable for intercultural relations in any field of work.

 Students will examine the belief systems of major religions with a view to understanding why the tenets of each system make sense and drive behavior for the adherents.
 They will also examine how each religion affects the host culture and how the culture affects the religion.
 The inadequacies of each belief system will be considered in light of the adequacy of Christianity.

-The nature of man and how his culture affects him are explored with a view to how this, in turn, affects ministry in intercultural contexts.
-Worldview assumptions and resulting values, beliefs, behavior, and attitudes are studied as to how they affect the person in his perception and understanding of the physical and spiritual world around him and, ultimately, his understanding of the Gospel.
+The nature of humans and how their culture affects them are explored with a view to how this, in turn, affects ministry in intercultural contexts.
+Worldview assumptions and resulting values, beliefs, behavior and attitudes are studied as to how they affect people in their perception and understanding of the physical and spiritual world around them and, ultimately, their understanding of the Gospel.
 Social organization is examined as to how it affects ministry strategy, and the nature of culture change is investigated with a view to evangelism.